Lorys89/Intel-NUC8-Hackintosh/README.md

 sudo pmset hibernatemode 0
 ```

+### For anyone who has flashed a modified Thunderbolt firmware and wants to restore the original one I provide you with the [original firmware](https://github.com/Lorys89/Intel-NUC8-Hackintosh/raw/main/Misc/Nuc8-BEH_K-Thunderbolt-FW-NVM46-Original.bin.zip).

 ## BIOS Settings:
 To start, choose "Load Defaults" (choose from the menu or press F9 in the BIOS setup).